shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 ### Pull requests
 We love pull requests!
 If you feel you have made a change that can benefit others, don't hesitate to feed it back to us as pull request.
-We may then fold it back into the main version of the App.
+We may then fold it back into the main version of the app.
 Alternatively add a suggestion for a new idea on our [roadmap page](https://www.shotgunsoftware.com/roadmap/).